-Here’s a nifty 10-days fun itinerary you can use next time you are in Uttarakhand in the winters.
+Here’s a nifty 10-days fun and offbeat itinerary you can use next time you are in Uttarakhand in the winters.
 Mix it up and see where it takes you.
 We did just that: our trek was a last-minute decision, and later, we hired a bike and booked places overnight as we rode along.
 Because it was low season, it wasn’t hard to find rooms.
 But beware the (cheaper) hotels will not have heating or hot water.
 It was fun for me: no bath for days!😈

 Hello.
 Don’t be disgusted.
 That’s the last I talk of it.
-Read the 10 days Uttarakhand itinerary below made with Rishikesh as a base.
+Read the 10 days offbeat Uttarakhand itinerary below made with Rishikesh as a base.

 Day 1: Land in Dehradun, see Haridwar